avvau/Ice_Machine_Praktikum23-24/README.md

 - 3D Print

 # Context
-The aim of our praktikum was to make a cocktail mix with the robot.
-My part of the cocktail mixing task is to fill the glass with ice cubes with the help of the robot so that the drinks stay cool.
-To do this, the robot positions the glass on the ice cube machine so that the ice cubes fall directly into the glass.
-While the ice cubes fall into the glass, the robot continues to hold the glass.
-It then puts the glass back and returns to its starting position.
-A total of 8 sub-movements have been defined, which enable an overall movement.
-The CPEE environment is used for process control.
+Our practical assignment focused on creating a cocktail mix using a robotic.
+My task within this assignment involved ensuring the drinks remain chilled by filling the glass with ice cubes, facilitated by the robot's assistance.
+The robot precisely positions the glass beneath the ice cube dispenser, allowing the cubes to fall directly into it.
+Throughout this process, the robot securely holds the glass to prevent any spillage.
+Once the glass is filled, the robot places it back and returns to its initial position.
+This task is accomplished through the coordination of 8 distinct sub-movements, which collectively achieve the desired outcome.
+We utilized the CPEE environment for process control.

 #### a.
 The 8 sub-movements
-1. `From home postion to glas`
+1. `Home Position to Glass`
-2. `Pick up the glas`
+2. `Retrieve the Glass`
-3. `Hover to ice machine`
+3. `Hover Over the Ice Machine`
-4. `Bring the glas on the ice machine `
+4. `Place the Glass on the Ice Machine `
-5. `Wait until glas is filled with ice`
+5. `Allow the Glass to Fill with Ice`
-6. `Move glas away from the ice machine`
+6. `Move the Glass Away from the Ice Machine`
-7. `Put glas down to start postion`
-8. `Robot goes back to home position`
+7. `Set the Glass Down to Its Starting Position`
+8. `Return the Robot to Its Home Position`

 #### b.
 Video of robot gets ice cubes
 [Video of robot gets ice cubes](https://github.com/avvau/Ice_Machine_Praktikum23-24/assets/164665089/0292e08a-dd6c-4daa-80a3-537b58f087ec)